sharon846/StudentsPortal/README.md

    - DOMAIN, with your domain adress.
    - SESSION_NAME, with a session name for your choice.
    - rtl with ltr, if you want your site to be in right to left languages.
+   - set_time_limit(3600), with the wanted session time in seconds (after that the student will be logged out).

 3. Edit the file "site_manager/pdoconfig.php" Insert there your Credentials to the database.
    - If you want to change the admin user, it should be synced with the [site manager](#site-manager).